kundor/kundor.github.io/_posts/2019-11-22-the-best-fizzbuzz.md

 If you're not aware, FizzBuzz is a programming exercise: print out the numbers from 1 to 100, but for each multiple of 3 print "Fizz" instead, and for each multiple of 5 print "Buzz" instead.
 At numbers which are multiples of both 3 and 5, print "FizzBuzz".

-This is supposed to be a pretty basic challenge, just to demonstrate wheter someone can program their way out of a paper sack.
+This is supposed to be a pretty basic challenge, just to demonstrate whether someone can program their way out of a paper sack.
 But it can be surprisingly tricky—and strangely enough, it's often trickier for _better_ programmers!
 That's because FizzBuzz hides an _elegance trap_.

 What do I mean?
 Well, a basic implementation might look like this, in pseudocode: